-B.

-CORPORATE BOARDS AND COMMITTEES
+B. CORPORATE BOARDS AND COMMITTEES

-Corticeira Amorim is the holding company of an economic group with headquarters in Portugal, firmly established internationally, through subsidiary companies, affiliates and joint-ventures.
-The wide-ranging portfolio of products and solutions continually developed by it respond to different markets and consumers.
+Corticeira Amorim is the holding company of an economic group based in Portugal, solidly established internationally, through subsidiaries, associate companies and joint ventures.
+The vast portfolio of products and solutions it continually develops responds to diverse markets and consumers.

-Responding to challenges that emerge in this scenario, the governance of Corticeira Amorim requires a policy of diversity in the composition of its corporate bodies, particularly the Board of Directors and the Supervisory Board, in order to:
+The governance of Corticeira Amorim addressing the challenges arising from this framework, advocates a policy of diversity in the composition of its corporate bodies, in particular the Board of Directors and the Supervisory Board, as a way to:

-- Promote diversity in the composition of the body concerned; - Support the performance of each member and, on the whole, each body; - Stimulate comprehensive analyses that are balanced and innovative; and as a result, allow for well-founded and agile decision-making and control processes; - Contribute to the increase in the Company's innovation and self-renewal, to ensure its sustainable development and the creation of value for the Shareholders and other stakeholders in the long term.
+- Promote diversity in the composition of the respective body; - Enhance the performance of each member and, jointly, of each body; - Stimulate comprehensive, balanced and innovative analysis and, consequently, allow informed and agile decision-making and control processes; - Contribute to the increase of innovation and self-renewal of the Company, for its sustainable development and creation of value for the Shareholders and other Stakeholders in the long term.

-Corticeira Amorim thus recognises the need to continuously promote diversity in its corporate bodies, particularly in the Board of Directors and the Supervisory Board, particularly in the following areas:
+Corticeira Amorim therefore acknowledges the need to continually promote diversity in its corporate bodies and other management bodies, particularly the Board of Directors and the Supervisory Board, especially in the following areas:

-- Suitable academic qualifications and relevant professional experience for occupying the specific company position and that, together with the corporate body involved, allows for the necessary competencies to be brought together for the proper implementation of the functions of that body; - Inclusion of members from different age groups, combining the knowledge and experience of senior members with the innovation and creativity of younger members, in order to allow the body involved to be guided by an innovative business vision and prudent risk management; - The promotion of gender diversity, and subsequently, a proper balancing of sensibilities and decision-making styles within the body involved.
+- Adequate academic qualifications and professional experience relevant to the performance of the specific corporate position which, in the respective corporate body as a whole, gather together the necessary competences to ensure the capable performance of the role of that body; - Inclusion of members from different age groups, combining the know-how and experience of older members with the innovation and creativity of younger members, so as to enable the respective body to steer towards an innovative business vision and prudent management of risks; - The promotion of gender diversity and, consequently, an adequate balance of sensitivities and style of decision-making within the respective body.